AWS KMS is an Amazon service to create, store & manage cryptographic keys. Those keys are used in all AWS services & other applications.

 The Customer Master Keys that you create in AWS, are protected by hardware security modules or HSMs.

 You control access to your encrypted data by defining permissions to use the keys.

 AWS enforces your permissions and handles the durability and physical security of your keys.

 AWS cameras present a single control point to manage keys and define policies consistently across integrated AWS services.

 You can easily create import rotate delete and manage permissions from the AWS management console or by using their SS SDK or CLI integration with other AWS services.

 Then you used Envelope Encryption, where your plain text Data Key is turned into an Encrypted Data Key using a Customer Master Key.

 AWS helps you to protect your Master Keys by storing and managing them securely.

-Master Key is stored in AWS cameras.
+The master Key is stored in AWS cameras.

 They never leave the AWS KMS-validated hardware security modules unencrypted.